-In Matthew 5:16 Jesus said, "Let your light shine before others, that they may see your good deeds and glorify your Father in heaven."
-Yet, in the verses above it seems like Jesus is contradicting himself by telling us to do our charitable deeds in secret.
+In Matthew 5:16, Jesus said, "Let your light shine before others, that they may see your good deeds and glorify your Father in heaven."
+Yet, in the verses above, it seems Jesus contradicts himself by telling us to do our charitable deeds in secret.
 So what did he mean?
 Was he contradicting himself?
 Not at all!
-In fact, when we read the verses above in context we can see they come immediately after Jesus has discussed loving our enemies.
+In fact, when we read the verses above in context, we can see they come after Jesus has discussed loving our enemies.
 The main reason he admonishes us to love our enemies is the same reason he tells us to be a light to the world – so that others may see our good works and glorify God.
 It is the intent of the heart that is the message here.
 If you are doing good deeds to make people think better of you, you are doing them for the wrong reasons.
-If you are volunteering to help those less fortunate because it looks good on your resume, your heart is in the wrong place.
-Jesus would call you a hypocrite, because you want praise from others for your volunteer work.
+If you volunteer to help those less fortunate because it looks good on your resume, your heart is in the wrong place.
+Jesus would call you a hypocrite because you want praise from others for your volunteer work.

 Letting our light shine is different than giving money or helping a charity for the praise of men.
-Giving by faith (either monetarily or by deed) is all about attitude and motive.
-Jesus called those who gave and made a big deal about it, hypocrites.
-He said in Mark 7:6, "Well did Isaiah prophesy of you hypocrites, as it is written: This people honors Me with their lips, But their heart is far from Me" (Mark 7:6).
+Giving by faith (either monetarily or by deed) is about our attitude and motive.
+Jesus called those who gave and made a big deal about it hypocrites.
+He said in Mark 7:6, "Well did Isaiah prophesy of you hypocrites, as it is written: This people honours Me with their lips, But their heart is far from Me" (Mark 7:6).